TacoCake/mediamanager/Guides/filename-formating.md

 # Guide to format your files in the event they incorrectly parse.

+---
+## Note this guide is UNFINISHED
+---

 When you have a downloaded show that isn't being correctly parsed or identified, please refer to this guide.

 ## Alias & Abridged names